Ted Hendricks: Oakland / Los Angeles Raiders

 After the trade, Hendricks went on to nine seasons with the Raiders before retiring after the 1983 season.
 In his first year on the Raider team, coach John Madden used him sparingly, partly as a result of a feud Madden had with Al Davis.
+He started only five of 14 games.
 However, Madden eventually had him starting by the end of the 1975 season.
 Hendricks recorded only 27 tackles and 3 passes batted and 2 interceptions.
 He was used in the Raiders nickel defense and recorded 5 sacks in that role.
+He also had a safety.

 He also recorded 4 sacks in a playoff win against the Cincinnati Bengals.
+His final sack of Kenny Anderson took the Bengals out of field goal range, with Bengals coach Paul Brown saying Hendricks "'earned his entire season's salary with that one play.'"
 Injuries limited the number of defensive lineman Madden had available so he used Hendricks as a stand-up defensive end, the position Hendricks played in college.
 At season's end the Raiders defense was among the NFL's top units, despite injuries to a few key defensive linemen.
 The Raiders led the NFL in interceptions and they ranked 2nd in the NFL in sacks, 7th in fewest points allowed, and were 3rd in total defense.

 The next year Hendricks became a full-time player with the Raiders, and the Raiders switched to a 3–4 defense early in the season.
-Hendricks played the weakside linebacker, since All-Pro Phil Villapiano played Hendricks' strong-side; he made 57 tackles, 6 sacks, knocked down 5 passes while picking off one and blocking 2 punts.
+Hendricks played the weakside linebacker, since All-Pro Phil Villapiano played Hendricks's strong-side; he made 57 tackles, 6 sacks, knocked down 5 passes while picking off one and blocking 2 punts.
 The Raiders defense was 6th in the NFL in sacks but did not finish in the top ten in points allowed or total defense.
 The Raiders won Super Bowl XI, the first in franchise history, and the first of three Super Bowl titles in seven seasons.
 Hendricks was second-team All-Pro for the first of three consecutive years.

 In 1977, Hendricks moved back to the strong-side linebacker position due to Villapiano's injury and made 56 tackles, 2 sacks and knocked down 4 passes.
 The Raider defense was 7th in the NFL against the run and tied for 3rd in allowing the fewest rushing touchdowns.
 They also tied for third in the NFL with 26 interceptions.